surveyjs/survey-analytics/docs/set-up-table-view-vue.md

 ---
-title: Export Survey Results to PDF or Excel | Open-Source JS Form Builder for Vue.js
+title: Export Survey Results to PDF or Excel | Self-Hosted JS Form Builder for Vue.js
 description: Convert your survey data to manageable table format  for easy filtering and analysis.
 Save survey results as PDF or Excel files to visualize or share with others.
 View free demo for Vue.js with a step-by-step setup guide.
 ---